Please don't touch the

 - This variant adds sets of evolution cards, giving each monster special abilities.

 - At the start of the game, each player draws 2 evolutions and keep one in your hand.

-- Whether a player rolls 3 hearts, in addition to getting regular healing, he draws an evolution and adds it to his hand.
+- Whether a player rolls 3 hearts, in addition to getting regular healing, they draw an evolution and add it to his hand.
 This can also apply in Tokyo.

 - At any time, a player can play an evolution from his hand and applies its effect.
 If it is permanent, it stays like a keep card.
 Otherwise, it is discarded after activating.

 Variants of Evolutions

 - Active Evolution: Players start with a random evolution from the deck in play immediately.

 - Controlled Evolution: When a player draws a evolution, they instead draw two and put one under his deck.